16 Best CRM for Mac, iPhone, iPad & Other Apple iOS Software

 iOS app for iPhone and iPad lets you manage sales activities, make phone calls, send SMS and emails, and more on-the-go

-Captures customer interactions across channels and automatically centralizes and updates data
+FreeAgent captures customer interactions across channels and automatically centralizes and updates data.

 Has a configuration engine called ‘Composer’ that allows you to customize the platform for your startup's distinct workflow and business requirements